dreamcatcher95/thepriceofcreation/_posts/2017-01-15-everyonefallsonascale.md

 ---
 layout: post
-title: Everyone Falls On a Scale
+title: Everyone Falls On A Scale
 description: Jan 15, 2017
-image: /assets/images/everyonefallsonascale.jpg
+image: assets/images/everyonefallsonascale.jpg
 ---

 everyone falls on a scale
-and of the people
+and of the people,
 i as well
 discover in myself a piece
-of comparing my history
+of comparing my history,
-my sanity
+my sanity,
-my unmet needs
+my unmet needs,
 and my hidden
-shortcomings
+shortcomings.

-everyone falls on a scale
+everyone falls on a scale,
-the packaged goods
+the packaged goods,
-this show-and-tell
+this show-and-tell,
-taped up on billboards
+taped up on billboards.
-i track scoreboards
+i track scoreboards,
 i find faults
 and
-hold the off-note
+hold the off-note.